trungnghia112/frontend-seed-4/README.md

 ### Production build

-Run `npm install` and then run `npm run build` which will compile Sass, JS, optimized all our assets, and copied the necessary files into the `dist` folder.
+Run `npm run build` which will compile Sass, JS, optimized all our assets, and copied the necessary files into the `dist` folder.

 ## Bugs and Issues